frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

     <figcaption>6328 Mechanical Advantage 2024 - Game piece centering </figcaption>
   </figure>

-The above 3D print was designed for centering a game piece, it's mounted with square nuts placed into rectangular channels, and bolts are run from the outside to hold it to the mounting plate.
+The above 3D print was designed for centering a game piece.
+It's mounted with square nuts placed into rectangular channels, and bolts are run from the outside to hold it to the mounting plate.
 This is advantageous because there are no bolts or nuts on the centering surface that the game piece could get caught on.

   <figure>